Peach State Classic

 -Have perm texts (it's ok to insert them).

--Generally, after the debate ends, I will attempt to identify all the possible ways each side could win, then generate a list of the questions I need to resolve to determine which of the identified ballots I will adopt.
-If the answer to any of these questions can clearly be determined based only on my flow I will then answer that question in the appropriate way.
+-Generally, after the debate ends, I will create a list of the questions I need to resolve to determine which side won.
+If the answers to any of these questions can clearly be determined based on my flow I will resolve them in the appropriate way.
 Finally, I will read the evidence presented by both teams on the more ambiguous questions on my list, and incorporate evidence, spin, and analytical arguments into evaluating them.
-Therefore, while good evidence always important, evidence quality begins to matter a lot more to me if you have done less work with spin/analytics/etc, which is something you should keep in mind in how you approach your 2nr/2ar.
+Therefore, while good evidence is always important, evidence quality begins to matter a lot more to me if you have done less work with spin/analytics/etc, which is something you should keep in mind in how you approach your 2nr/2ar.

 -Online: I highly encourage you to turn on your video if you are able to do so.
 Debate is a communicative activity and seeing you speak significantly helps me understand you on a psychological level.